The House in Fata Morgana: Plot

 Michel's past is then revealed: known as a child as "Michelle", he was assigned female at birth.
-Puberty caused his voice to deepen and his body to become more masculine, so he renamed himself "Michel" and asserted that he had always been male.
-However, his mother, adoring him as her only daughter, considered him cursed and had him locked in his room until he could be "cured".
-He languished for two years until he was freed by his brothers Didier and Georges, who sent him to live in the mansion where he could be safe until they could welcome him back.
+Puberty caused his voice to deepen and his body to become more masculine, and he renamed himself "Michel," asserting that he had always been male.
+However, his mother considered him cursed and locked him in his room for two years until he could be "cured".
+He was freed by his brothers Didier and Georges who sent him to safely live in the mansion until they could welcome him back.
 Upon his father's death, Michel had written to his mother requesting her acceptance of him as a man.
 She then sent the knights to claim Michel's life, with Didier leading the procession.

 Morgana mocks Michel for reincarnating into the White-Haired Girl (thus proving him female), as well as his inability to remember Giselle in his other lives.
 Giselle appears and accepts Michel for who he is, confident that the White-Haired Girl was not Michel.
-Encouraged by Giselle, Michel travels to the distant past when Morgana was alive to try to save Morgana from her fate.
+Encouraged by Giselle, Michel travels to the distant past when Morgana was alive to try to save her from her fate.
 Michel convinces the "boy" and the "swordsman", past incarnations of Mell and Yukimasa, to free Morgana.
-The "lord", the past Jacopo, turns out to not be the same man as the one who mutilated Morgana for blood.
-Instead, Jacopo was the slave who had saved and cared for Morgana, having fallen in love with her before becoming the new lord.
-Jacopo agrees to free Morgana, but when the men climb the tower, they find Morgana on the verge of death.
-Michel comforts her as she dies, but when he attempts to leave the mansion with her body, events play out as they originally had in the past; Michel was not changing the past, but merely reliving it.
+The "lord", the past Jacopo, was not be the same man who mutilated Morgana but instead a slave who had saved and cared for Morgana, having fallen in love with her before becoming the new lord.
+Jacopo agrees to free Morgana, but when the men climb the tower, they find her on the verge of death.
+Michel comforts her as she dies, but when he attempts to leave the mansion with her body, events play out as they originally had; Michel was not changing the past, but merely reliving it.

 Back in the mansion, Michel meets the White-Haired Girl, who is the self-sacrificing half of Morgana's soul who had modeled her appearance and name after Michel out of admiration.
 At her insistent request, Michel destroys her, allowing Morgana's soul to become whole again.
-Now knowing the truth of the three men's actions, Morgana frees their spirits from the mansion, despite not forgiving them.
+Now knowing the reasons behind the three men's actions, Morgana frees their spirits despite not forgiving them.
 Michel also finds Georges' soul, but as they and Morgana go to leave the mansion, Didier's soul blocks their path.
 Georges blocks a fatal blow before Michel brings Didier to his senses and helps him pass on.
 Michel, Morgana and Giselle leave the dissipating mansion.

 In 2009 Europe, reincarnations of Mell, Nellie, Yukimasa, Pauline, Jacopo, Maria and Morgana are living ordinary lives.
 Giselle and Michel's reincarnations, having both retained their memories, reunite where the mansion once stood.